 Each non-employee director must retire at the annual general meeting immediately following his or her 75th birthday.
 Directors who change the occupation they held when initially elected must offer to resign from the Board.
-At that time, the Corporate Governance and Nominating Committee reviews the continued appropriateness of Board membership under the new circumstances and makes a recommendation to the Board.
+At that time, the Sustainability, Corporate Governance and Nominating Committee reviews the continued appropriateness of Board membership under the new circumstances and makes a recommendation to the Board.
 Employee directors, including the CEO, must retire from the Board at the time of a change in their status as an officer of the Company, unless the policy is waived by the Board.

 Board and Board Committee Performance Evaluation

-With the goal of increasing the effectiveness of the Board of Directors and its relationship to management, the Corporate Governance and Nominating Committee assists the Board in evaluating its performance as a whole and the performance of its committees.
+With the goal of increasing the effectiveness of the Board of Directors and its relationship to management, the Sustainability, Corporate Governance and Nominating Committee assists the Board in evaluating its performance as a whole and the performance of its committees.
 Each Board committee is also responsible for conducting an annual evaluation of its performance.
 The effectiveness and contributions of individual directors are considered each year when the directors stand for renomination.

 The CEO and other members of senior management must seek the approval of the Board (or the Board committee to which this responsibility has been delegated), before accepting outside board memberships with for-profit entities.

-Non-employee directors must advise the Chairman of the Board and the Chair of the Corporate Governance and Nominating Committee if they are being considered for election or appointment to a board of directors of another publicly-held company.
-The Corporate Governance and Nominating Committee will determine whether the new board membership is compatible with continued service on the Company’s Board.
+Non-employee directors must advise the Chairman of the Board and the Chair of the Sustainability, Corporate Governance and Nominating Committee if they are being considered for election or appointment to a board of directors of another publicly-held company.
+The Sustainability, Corporate Governance and Nominating Committee will determine whether the new board membership is compatible with continued service on the Company’s Board.
 It is the policy of the Board that non-executive directors may not serve on the board of more than four other publicly held companies without the prior approval of the Board of Directors, except that any new board members shall be given a reasonable transition period to come into compliance with the policy.